lucasr/dspec/README.md

-DSpec
+dspec
 =====

-An easy way to draw UI specs on top of your Android UI.
+A simple way to define and render UI specs on top of your Android UI.

 ![](images/sample.png)